PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Introduction

-To infer these patch oracles, our key idea is to utilize NL artifacts associated with patches, such as commit messages, descriptions, and code review comments, which typically contain rich information about the developers' intent behind a change.
-In particular, \patchguru leverages the capabilities of Large Language Models (LLMs) to understand and synthesize code from NL artifacts, and employs dynamic analysis techniques to iteratively refine and validate the inferred oracles.
-Specifically, given a PR, \patchguru distills relevant NL artifacts and leverages LLMs to synthesize an executable patch oracle.
-The inferred patch oracle is executed and iteratively refined to improve its adequacy by generalizing assertions and exploring edge cases.
-When assertion failures arise, \patchguru adopts an LLM-based self-reviewing mechanism to analyze the failures, identify potential inconsistencies between the code changes and the inferred specification, and generate a report for developers.
+To infer patch oracles, we utilize NL artifacts associated with patches, e.g., commit messages, descriptions, and discussions, which typically convey the developers' intent behind a change.
+Given a PR, \patchguru distills relevant NL artifacts and leverages LLMs to synthesize a machine-checkable patch oracle and an associated comparison program.
+The inferred patch oracle is executed and iteratively refined by generalizing assertions and exploring edge cases.
+When assertion failures arise, \patchguru adopts an LLM-as-a-judge to review the failures, confirm inconsistencies between the code changes and inferred oracles, and generate a report for developers.